 Experience and Dedication.
 Corporate trustees can devote their full attention to the trust assets and possess experience, resources, access to tax, legal, and investment knowledge that may be hard for the average person to duplicate.
 A corporate trustee can be hired as the administrative trustee—letting them concentrate on the operation of the trust.
 You can also hire a registered investment advisor to manage the investment assets.
 A corporate trustee can also be engaged as both administrative trustee and investment manager.

 Regulation and Protection.
 Corporate trustees provide safety and security of your assets and are regulated by both state and federal law.
 Corporate trustees and registered investment advisors are both held to the fiduciary standard of acting solely in the best interests of trust beneficiaries.

 Successor Trustee.
 If you choose to name personal trustees, you may provide in your trust documents for a corporate trustee as a successor, in case none of the personal trustees is available, capable, or willing to serve.
 Corporate trustees are institutions that don’t become incapacitated or die.
 You should consider the type of assets you own including investment securities, farmland and commercial real estate and then choose the most qualified corporate trustee to manage them.

 In sum, many estate owners can benefit from the advantages of a corporate trustee.

 Ask an experienced estate planning attorney when creating or amending a revocable living trust, about naming the appropriate corporate trustee, and the advisability of including terms for your registered investment advisor to manage assets for your trust.

-For more information visit my Wichita Estate Planning Attorney website.
+For more information visit my Wichita Estate Panning Attorney website.